 - What's my current lifestyle?
 Am I ready for a long-term investment?

 - Where do I want to settle down?
 Can I afford a house near my work?
 Is the neighborhood I want to live in in a good school district?

 - Do I want a house?
 Condo?
 Townhome?

-- What is the job market like in the city I want to live in?
+- What's the job market like in the city I want to live in?

-- What is the general cost of living in this city?
+- What's the general cost of living in this city?

 - Do I have the money or ability to take on a fixer upper?
 Do I want a new home?

 Your lifestyle plays a major part in your readiness to buy a home.
 These six questions are by no means a comprehensive list of things to consider when deciding to buy a home.
 However, if your answers indicate that you need more flexibility, and that you need more time to make a decision, it may be best to continue renting in a location you find desirable.
 That way, you can determine the neighborhood, costs, and lifestyle advantages of the area you’re considering buying in.